sjdv1982/seamless/sphinx/source/explained.md

 Seamless reads the jobless IP from the SEAMLESS_COMMUNION_IP environment variable, which defaults your Docker host IP.
 The default jobless port (SEAMLESS_COMMUNION_PORT) is 5533.

+## Environments

+Try not to install packages in the running Docker container as outlined in the beginner's documentation.
+Study "environments" documentation instead.

+## Don't confuse files
+See beginner's documentation on "Don't confuse files".
+In addition, note that file mounting is something that happens only during development.
+When you save a workflow, the file's checksum gets incorporated into it.
+When you deploy a workflow (e.g. with `seamless-serve-graph`, Cloudless, or loading a .seamless file yourself), mounts are not needed to make the workflow run.